• Skip to primary navigation

 • Medially

-• The origin for the abductor hallucis
+• The origin of the abductor hallucis

 • Attachment to the flexor retinaculum